 Ridgewood Veterinary Hospital

 There are many reasons why your dog may tilt his head to one side.
 Medically, if it is consistently tilted to one side involuntarily, it can mean there is a medical problem.
 Health issues can range from an ear infection or a lodged foreign object, to a brain issue such as an infection, inflammation, cancer, or other mass.
 In these cases, your veterinarian should examine your pet and determine what treatment may be necessary.

 Your pets’ health often depends upon your interactions with them and your observations during their daily activities that are obvious.
 You’ll notice if they are eating, drinking, full of energy and enjoying their lives.
 However, subtle changes in their daily lives often go unrecognized until a more serious situation arises.
 Veterinarians have many avenues to look inside the body and collect the pieces of the health puzzle, from bloodwork, x-rays, ultrasound, and surgery, to a simple urinalysis.

-Despite the benefits, however, one risk to keeping your cat indoors is that he or she can become bored and restless.
+The only downside to keeping your cat indoors is something to address: boredom and restlessness.
 Boredom can lead to a variety of problems such as inappropriate urination, destructive behaviors such as scratching, aggression, depression, lethargy, over-vocalization/crying, increased or decreased appetite, and sleeping in excess.
 Here are some suggestions. . .

 Tags: Adoptions Homepage Adopt A Pet Day Events